MohmedSaid309/My-certification-/README.md

 # 📜 My Certifications
-## A Collection of My Professional Certificates and Achievements
+A collection of my professional certificates and achievements

 This repository contains my academic, technical, and professional certifications.
 They are organized into categories for easier navigation.